axgdev/axgdev/README.md

 -----------------

 A bit about me:\
-💼 Software Engineer 7+ years of experience.\
+💼 Software Engineer with a decade of experience.\
 ✍️ Writes about Computing History, AI and open source.\
 🎮 Ex-gamer.
 Favorite games: AoE2, Zelda.\
 🎎 Loves anime/movies\